DrupalizeMe/vagrant-intro-series/07-provisioning-chef/README.md

 5. Provision the machine to enable / set-up / trigger the Chef configuration settings:
    - `$ vagrant provision`

 The machine is now configured, but does not have Drupal installed.
 This is on purpose.
 You probably have a specific Drupal project you're working on.
-If you don't, you can use the following instructions to set up a generic instance of Drupal.

-Install Drupal:

-   - `$ vagrant ssh`
-   - `$ cd /var/www/docroot`
-   - `$ drush dl drupal`
-   - `$ cd drupal-XXX`
-   - `$ drush si standard --db-url=mysql://root:root@localhost/drupal7 --db-su=root --db-su-pw=root --site-name="Drupal on Vagrant"`

 ## Role Configuration Files:
 These files contain a list of individual recipes, and/or roles that must be run to provision a specific type of server.